 Packed with crisp cabbage, refreshing cucumbers, scallions, crunchy pistachios, and wholesome Green Goddess dressing, this TikTok Green Goddess salad is bursting with fresh flavors and nutritious green goodness.
+This simple version is without anchovies or avocado!

 This recipe is vegetarian and has no anchovies compared to other popular green goddess salads.
-The salad can be made vegan by substituting the Greek yogurt in the dressing for plant-based yogurt or coconut cream.

 - Extra mix-ins - avocado will add a pleasant creaminess to the salad, red onion for more sharp ''zing'', or cherry/plum tomatoes for a boost of flavor.
 Feta cheese, goat cheese or creamy camembert will also add a yummy salty and tangy twist.
 Or leave it to serve separately as the salad dressing already contains salty capers.